Think about it this way: if you were injured in an accident, would you consider treating yourself, or would you seek outside medical attention?

-- costs associated with cancelled trips or altered plans
+- costs associated with canceled trips or altered plans

 - property damages or loss

-“General” compensatory damages compensate an injured individual for losses incurred in an injury case that don’t come with a price tag.
+“General” compensatory damages compensate an injured individual for losses incurred in an injury case that doesn’t come with a price tag.
 They are called general damages because all individuals in an accident usually will be able to claim them.
 The most common types of general damages are: